kanaka/raft.js/research_class/paper.md

   requests to originate from any node of the cluster and be redirected automatically to the leader (rather than the current manual process).
-- Perform quantatative and real-world testing to better characterize the performance, availability and scalability characteristics of the system.
+- Perform quantitative and real-world testing to better characterize the performance, availability and scalability characteristics of the system.
 - Implement a user interface for sending commands to the transaction